Creating Value for Colombia

 “I’ve been teaching the others so now we all work on the same products using these techniques.
 It takes between four and five days to make a hat using this technique.
 This program was very helpful to us.
 Previously I was intimidated and never thought I would be able to do a business, but now it is possible to get ahead and have more confidence.
 We are all earning money now that we have this business – it’s not much but we hope to grow it and earn more in the future.”CARMEN SORANO, President, Artesanos de la Llana

-PROCOMPITE is a unique initiative supported by a partnership between Gran Tierra, the government of Canada and a Canadian NGO, the International Development Cooperation Society (SOCODEVI).
-The objective of this multi-year project is to promote sustainable economic growth in rural areas of Colombia by strengthening the productive and entrepreneurial abilities of more than 6,000 agricultural producers, both men and women, representing 3,000 families.
+The Project to Strengthen the Competitiveness of Rural Associative Enterprises, or PROCOMPITE, is a unique initiative supported by a partnership between Gran Tierra, the Government of Canada and a Canadian NGO, the International Development Cooperation Society (SOCODEVI).
+The objective of this multi-year project is to promote sustainable economic growth in Colombian rural areas by strengthening the productive and entrepreneurial abilities of more than 6,000 agricultural producers, both men and women, representing 3,000 families.
+PROCOMPITE focuses on providing technical agro-economic assistance to family-owned companies as well as administrative and commercial strengthening.

 Training and Infrastructure Investments Increase Farmer Productivity and Income